How many beautiful Peak District waterfalls have you visited on your walks?

 - Watch out for midges on warm days – speaking from experience!
 Midges love warm and damp conditions so in the warmer months you might find a few uninvited guests!

 - You will get wet.
-I’m not talking about the actual waterfall, I mean if you walk under it yes, you’ll get wet.
-But often you’ll find the routes to find some waterfalls involve water crossings so you can get wet that way.
+I’m not talking about the waterfall, if you walk under it yes, you’ll get wet.
+But often you’ll find the routes to find waterfalls involve water crossings so you get wet that way.

 - Summer months are great for waterfall hunting but it is fun to see them at different times of the year.